fdifrison/intergalacticGuidesForCoders/Frameworks/Docker/Manual_Docker.md

 et voila! with a simple command our manager created 2 new nodes with a copy of our container.

 By doing `docker service update --help` we can see that there are a lot of options available, much more than the `docker update` we have used on a single container that basically is limited in the modification of resources allocated to the container.
 This is because the swarm is meant to be modified on the run without affecting the running containers at all (e.g. we could update one of the 3 replicas at the time thus having no downtime in the service of our app).
 The real difference it that with **docker service** we are not speaking directly to the containers but to the `orchestration system` of the swarm that will handle the operations in the most consistent manner.

+## Rebalancing a service

+It might happen that, when we have multiple containers and workers in our service, at some point the workload is unbalanced between the workers.
+We can force a reset by performing a service update as follow:

+* `docker service update --force [service name]`

 ## Creating a Swarm with 3 Nodes